Arif Rafiq |

 Read more: Long Term Plan (LTP) of CPEC is a mystery

 To be clear, Pakistan’s economy is growing.
 The GDP growth rate is projected to be near six percent this fiscal year.
 But economic growth under the Pakistan Muslim League – Nawaz (PML-N) government has mainly been driven by consumer demand and domestic spending.
 Another effective devaluation of the rupee may further boost exports and inhibit luxury imports.
 But the combination of rising energy prices, externally-imposed austerity measures, and growing inflation will dent domestic consumption and perhaps even slow overall economic growth.
-There is danger that Pakistan could be in the midst of another “boom-bust” cycle, with the “bust” end of the cycle nearing as the macroeconomic situation becomes untenable.
+There is the danger that Pakistan could be in the midst of another “boom-bust” cycle, with the “bust” end of the cycle nearing as the macroeconomic situation becomes untenable.

 CPEC: Pakistan Shortcut to becoming an Asian Tiger